sourceincite/sourceincite.github.io/_posts/2018-10-02-old-school-pwning-with-new-school-tricks-vanilla-forums-remote-code-execution.md

 ---

 <img class="excel" alt="Vanilla Forums" src="/assets/images/vanilla-forums.png">
 <p class="cn" markdown="1">Since I have been working on bug bounties for a while, I decided to finally take the dive into some vendor specific bounties recently.
 Some of these are on [HackerOne](https://hackerone.com/vanilla) and for me, this is a huge leap of faith because I am a bit of an old schooler in that I remember a time when security researchers couldn't trust vendors, especially for judging impact and providing actionable information for their users to patch.
-After *my* experiance with [Vanilla](https://vanillaforums.com/), sadly, my stance is still the same.
+After *my* experience with [Vanilla](https://vanillaforums.com/), sadly, my stance is still the same.
 You simply cannot trust a vendor to provide actionable and accurate information.</p>
 <!--more-->

 <p class="cn">TL;DR</p>